Yainer Diaz Preview, Player Props: Astros vs. Red Sox

 Yainer Diaz At The Plate

-- Diaz has picked up an RBI in 41.5% of his games this season, with more than one RBI in 11.0% of his games.
+- Diaz has picked up an RBI in 40.7% of his games this year, with two or more RBI in 11.6% of his games.
 He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.